Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/examples/Invoke-AzOracleDatabaseActionDbNode.md

 VnicId                       :
 ```

-Start a VM in a Cloud VM Cluster resource
+Start a VM in a Cloud VM Cluster resource.
+For more information, execute `Get-Help Invoke-AzOracleDatabaseActionDbNode`